amit2011/PyBuses/README.md

   it must raise the StopNotExist() exception.
 * If the data source is not available or have some problems or errors, the getter must throw the StopGetterUnavailable() exception.
+* Stop Getters have an extra function attribute `online`, which is True when the getter fetch the Stop info from an online, trustable source that keeps a real, updated list of the existing Stops.
+Otherwise, it is False.
+  This attribute can be declared before passing the function through PyBuses constructor, or by using the `online` parameter on the `add_stop_getter()` method of PyBuses.

 ```python